mikabohinen/nvim-nix/README.md

 slowly turned into a hot mess of 100+ plugins which was supposed to accomplish everything, but in reality made me spend most of my time reading documentation for various plugins rather than getting any actual work done.
-I then went the pure minimalist route and wrote my master's thesis using only vanilla vim.
+I then went the pure minimalist route and wrote my master's thesis using only vanilla Vim.
 The clarity of thought I gained from not having to fight my plugins all the time meant I could focus 100% on writing my thesis instead of trying to understand why my autocompletion mappings were not working the way I wanted them too.
 It